yerkes-gencore/gencoreBulk/README.md

 It's structured as an R package to keep things tidy, well documented and version controlled.

 # Installation

+# How to use this for analysis

+## 1. Install to R from github

+You can install directly from github using `remotes::install_github` or a similar function.
+Since this is a private repo, you will have to have a personal access token provided.
+Once installed, you can load like any other library.

+## 2. Direct install

 That means that if this repo is in your pwd, you can install and load this codebase by simply calling `devtools::install()` in the r console.

-# How to use this for analysis
 This package lives in `runs/tools/gencore_analysis_utils/gencore-bulk`.
 You can use this in two ways:

-## 1. Direct install

 Add the path to this dir to your R_LIBS variable `~/.Renviron`, and `devtools::install()` in the R console.
 This is convenient but dangerous, because if someone made changes to the functions while you are working on a project, you may not be able to reproduce your work in that project easily anymore.

-## 2. Clone to working directory
+## 3. Clone to working directory

 Clone this repo into the directory your current project and run `devtools::install()` from there, and start a new branch for this specific project.
 Don't merge this branch to `main`; the code for that project lives there and can be reproduced easily.